Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 4. Change up your hallway with a runner

-If you don’t want to commit to a full carpet, adding a rug or runner will soften a hard floor.
+If you don’t want to commit to a full carpet, adding a rug or hallway runner ideas will soften a hard floor.
 ‘Runners allow you to instantly update and change the feel of a hallway,’ says Green.
 ‘A statement runner can be the main design feature from which you complement other interior elements in your entrance.’

 Along with hallway wallpaper ideas, runners make for a great way to add pattern and texture to the space.
 ‘For example, a simple herringbone helps to create a classic timeless look from which you can add vibrant or strong patterns and prints with other accessories,’ says Green.